lostcomb/Sudoku-Solver/README.md

 ## Compilation

-To compile, run: `stack build`.
+To compile, run: `cabal install` or `cabal build`.

-To execute, run: `stack exec sudoku-solver`.
+To execute, run: `cabal run sudoku-solver`.

+To execute using the command-line instead of a GUI, run:
+`cabal run sudoku-solver -- -c`.

 ## Mathematical Solutions